 Another challenge is that progress may fall far short of pledges made.
-In 2015, for instance, the WEF's Tropical Forest Alliance was launched with the aim of halving deforestation by 2020 and ending it by 2030.
-In the New York Declaration on Forests (NYDF), 49 leading international companies pledged to supply 'deforestation free' commodities, with the specific target of eliminating deforestation from the production of agricultural commodities such as palm oil, soy, paper, and beef products by no later than 2020.
-Recent assessments, however, conclude that no company had met the NYDF target and that 43 per cent of the 'Forest 500' - the most influential companies in forest-risk supply chains did "not have any deforestation commitments for any of the forest-risk commodities they are exposed to."
+In 2015, for instance, the WEF's Tropical Forest Alliance was launched with the aim of halving deforestation by 2020 and ending it by 2030.266 In the New York Declaration on Forests (NYDF), 49 leading international companies pledged to supply 'deforestation free' commodities, with the specific target of eliminating deforestationfromtheproductionofagriculturalcommodities such as palm oil, soy, paper, and beef products by no later than 2020.
+Recent assessments, however, conclude that no company had met the NYDF target267 and that 43 per cent of the 'Forest 500' - the most influential companies in forest-risk supply chains did "not have any deforestation commitments for any of the forest-risk commodities they are exposed to."268

-Another example of a corporate responsibility initiative relevant to green trade is the WEF's Global Plastic Action Partnership (GPAP), which aims to promote transparency of the plastic footprint of a range of retail and manufacturing companies across their global operations.
+Anotherexampleofacorporateresponsibility initiative relevant to green trade is the WEF's Global Plastic Action Partnership (GPAP), which aims to promote transparency of the plastic footprint of a range of retail and manufacturing companies across their global operations.
 Through GPAP, a number of significant companies have published information on their plastic footprints as well as targets for reduction of plastic pollution, but as in many such efforts, the timeframes for implementation are long and no mechanisms exist for holding companies accountable for the pledges and claims made about enhanced sustainability across their supply chains.

-3.4.3 Supply chain transparency and traceability
+3.4.3.
+Supply chain transparency and traceability